pconrad/MuseScore2-Plugins/README.md

 }
 ```

-Pretty much all of your code is going to go in this block.
+It is typical for all (or most) of your code to go inside this one Object Declaration.

-What can you put in this block?
+That's why its helpful to understand a bit about the syntax rules for these Object Declarations, as explained on this page: http://doc.qt.io/qt-5/qtqml-syntax-basics.html

-The following things:
+Here's a few things that typically go inside the `MuseScore` object declaration:

 * Property value pairs, such as these.
 Note that some of them, such as `onRun`, may be blocks containing JavaScript code.